Binnovative-boston/phystech/README.md

 PhysTech is a student-organized online hackathon for anyone who does, watches, analyzes and promotes any physical activities - including sports, workouts, fitness exercises, casual hobbies/pastimes and recreational adventures.

-Any sports and physical training are in.
+PhysTech welcomes any types of physical activities.
+Sports and physical training are in.
 Yoga, pilates, ballet?
 Of course.
 Swimming, kayaking, cycling, dancing, skateboarding, rock/mountain climbing, hiking, horseback riding?
 Sure.
 Fishing, bowling, paddleboarding, scuba diving, rafting, cheer leading, outdoor bird watching, gardening, kite flying, disk golf (frisbee), or cornhole?
 Why not!

 Not only athletes and recreational players/practitioners, but fans, coaches, referees/judges and analysts are also welcome.
+You would be a great participant for PhysTech as far as you love what you are doing.

-PhysTech offers a platform for you to address needs, wants and challenges in physical activities and deliver creative solutions (hacks) with technology.
+PhysTech offers a platform for you to address needs, wants and challenges in physical activities and produce creative solutions (hacks) with technology.

 <!--
 that inspires you to think of needs, wants and challenges in interacting with animals.